Portponky/gridmap-plus/README.md

 * Control - fly downwards
 * Shift + WSAD - pitch or yaw mesh
 * Shift + QE - roll mesh
-* Number key - hotbar
+* Number key - cycle through meshes as set in the editor
-* Hold mouse left click when in open space - force placement of block at player location
+* Hold mouse left click when in open space - force placement of mesh at player location

 This is a first version, improvements are planned to support different control styles, keyboards, etc.